tomasvh/tendn09-1dt305-temp-meter/README.md

 Part of the time spent writing this tutorial/report i ran a field test of the device using a glass of water acting as the "hot tub" and on battery power.
 I had not recieved the JST-PH connector needed to create the cord between charger and device so only the battery was used for this test.
 The device ran for a number of hours and was manually disconnected at one point, i.e it did not run out of power.
 At one point(between 3.30 pm and 3.54 pm) i introduced a handful of ice to the glass of water to make the readings a little bit more interesting.
-The temperature dropped 13.5 degrees C and started to slowly climp upwards again after that.
+The temperature dropped 13.5 degrees C and started to slowly climb upwards again after that.
 There was also a very varied weather outside during the test(to which i had an open window) which produced some interesting variations in the air temperature of the room as well which showed in the test.

 ![measurement result](https://github.com/tomasvh/tendn09-1dt305-temp-meter/blob/main/Pictures/Capture.JPG)

+As mentioned before Pybytes saves 1 month worth of data, so if you want a more persistant collection of temperature for statistical purposes or such matters i suggest anyone that choose to replicate this project to investigate the "Integration" section of Pybytes.
+This is their portal to sending data onwards to other locations as described previously.
+As for my own part, statistics was not interesting, as the purpose of this sensor was in fact to read the most recent reading and not to see change over time.
+However, this application and device, with a few modifications would most definately suit such purposes.